Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 Olive ridley’s make use of many different nesting sites around the world, varying in size and population.
 Three major populations are recognized—Indian Ocean, eastern Pacific Ocean, and western Atlantic Ocean.
 The site where most eggs are laid is probably the one in Orissa, India where as many as 398,000 eggs are laid.

-Although not definitely known, the age of sexual maturity is estimated to be 7-15 years of age or when they reach a carapace length of about 60 cm (23.6 in).
+Although not definitely known, the age of sexual maturity is estimated to be 7 to 15 years of age or when they reach a carapace length of about 60 cm (23.6 in).
 Nesting frequency varies, but probably does not take place more than every two to three years.
 Breeding takes place in the water.
 The females store sperm through the reproductive season with the result that one to three clutches of eggs may be produced at intervals.

 Most commonly a female will nest on the same beach where she hatched (nest site fidelity).Females ready to nest may appear individually or in large groups that may be made up of thousands of turtles.
 These large gatherings are called arribadas, a Spanish word for “arrival”.
 Where and when arribadas will occur is unpredictable at all sites.
 They appear to be precipitated in part by climatic events, such as a strong offshore wind, or by certain phases of the moon and tide.
 Solitary nesters lay a clutch at intervals of 14 days whereas the interval for those in arribadas is 28 days.

 Nesting primarily takes place at night at a high tide period.
 The female leaves the water and laboriously crawls to a place of her liking above the high tide mark where she digs a nesting hole with her hind flippers.
-She deposits 50-200 eggs, (average 100+), that look like ping pong balls.
+She deposits 50 to 200 eggs, (average 100+), that look like ping pong balls.
 She uses her hind flippers to cover the eggs with sand, tamping it down to remove all traces of the nest.
 She then returns to the ocean.
 The process usually takes from one to three hours.

-The eggs incubate for about 50-58 days, but the number of days varies depending on temperature of the sand.
+The eggs incubate for about 50 to 58 days, but the number of days varies depending on temperature of the sand.
 The temperature of the sand also determines the ratio of male to female turtles hatching.Most eggs in a clutch hatch at the same time.
 The hatchlings use an egg tooth to open the egg shell.
 Once out they dig their way out of the nest.
 Guided by the light, they quickly make their way to the water.
 Predation is heavy as they crawl to the water and swim into the shallows.
 There is no parental care.

 In cooler waters, ridleys may be seen, sometimes in small groups, sunning themselves on the water surface to warm themselves.
 In warmer waters this behavior is rarely noticed.